 Top Tip: Balloons, Balloons!
 I love using these as another way to add that extra layer to your table and room.
 Particularly for celebrations and birthdays, they really enhance the 'party feel’ while also providing great height and atmosphere.
 You can also colour match your Balloons to the theme of the table.
 Oranges for your pumpkins, Pinks for your Barbie Party… You get the idea!

-For more inspiration and ideas for Christmas, shop my Winter collection.
+For more inspiration and ideas, shop my collections today.